 Conclusion

-SSH Key-based authentication provides an extra layer protection from brute-force attacks.
-As you can see, configuring key-based authentication is not that difficult either.
-It is one of the recommended method to keep your Linux servers safe and secure.
+SSH Key-based authentication provides an extra layer protection for your Linux servers from brute-force attacks.
+As you can see, configuring key-based authentication is not that difficult.
+Using key-based authentication is one of the recommended method to keep your Linux server safe and secure.

 3 comments